swbam/convex/FIX_SUMMARY_COMPLETE.md

   - Number of upcoming shows
   - Recent sync activity
 - Top 20 artists/shows get assigned `trendingRank` (1-20)
-- The `trending_v2` system is more efficient than the old separate trending tables
+- The `trending` system is more efficient than the old separate trending tables
 - All data flows through Convex actions/mutations for security and consistency